-After being in service, batteries require regular cleaning and recharging in order to deliver peak performance and maximum service life.
-The following procedures are recommended for cleaning and maintaining sealed batteries.
+After being in service, batteries require regular maintaining in order to deliver peak performance and maximum service life.
+The following procedures are recommended for cleaning, maintaining, and charging sealed batteries.
 Always read and follow instructions provided with battery chargers and battery products.